 SELECT THE RIGHT TOOL

-There are several effective video conference tools to choose from including Google Meet, Microsoft Teams, Zoom and so on.
+several effective video conference tools to choose from including Google Meet, Microsoft Teams, Zoom and so on.
 Due to recent events, some of these providers are offering free use of their platform – take advantage.
 Once you have decided upon the service that’s right for your organisation, plan to carry out each interview in the same “environment” , by using the same meeting link for a seamless experience.
 This is going to assist in keeping things on track and ensures the tech side of things remains simple for the interviewers and also the candidate.

 ASSIGN A SINGLE POINT OF CONTACT

 When a candidate has reached the conference call stage of the process, they have most probably spoken to several people on the team, including the recruiter and HR manager.
 Therefore, it’s important that, even though they will be interviewed by multiple interviewers in the hiring team, there is one clear single point of contact.
-Choose one person that can coordinate and clarify any questions or any issues that may come up related to the system you are using.

 SET UP YOUR HR TEAM FOR SUCCESS

-HR TEAM hospitality asia Remote work is indeed becoming more commonplace, some employees will already have a a place set up at home to accommodate such schedules and situations.
+Remote work is indeed becoming more commonplace, some employees will already have a a place set up at home to accommodate such schedules and situations.
 At the outset start coordinating with the HR team, check with each member about their set up to make sure they have what they need.
 For example, that they know that they need the area to be well lit and quiet in order to conduct proper video calls, does their mic work well, will they require headphones?

 GET ALIGNED ON QUESTIONS / AREAS TO EVALUATE IN INTERVIEWS

 If you have a panel interview arranged that will be conducted with more than one interviewer, it’s vital to plan ahead.
 Social cues are still going to come through via conference interviews, although they may be more difficult to interpret in real-time whilst you’re in conversation.
-To get ready, together with the interviewers, trial a mock run through of the interview questions, the order in which they would like to ask the questions and how they can eliminate misunderstandings if an issue arises. evaluate interview
+To get ready,

 GIVE CLEAR GUIDANCE ON INTERVIEW NOTES

 Documentation is a vital element of the hiring process to eliminate bias.
 When your team is deciding upon the logistics of your virtual interview, suggest the best practice of note taking during the interview.
 You want to ensure the interviewee remains engaged throughout the conversation with the applicant, all the while recording important insights that are to be used to arrive at a final decision.
-Tip: If you utilise an Applicant Tracking System, it could be a good idea to input your questions in the system so that interviewers can record the notes whilst they’re interviewing the candidate.

 OPTIMAL PRACTICES FOR CONFERENCE CALL INTERVIEWS